The Monastery of El Escorial

 (Continued from my post on Consuegra.)

 The most famous monastery in the community of Madrid is, undoubtedly and deservedly, El Escorial—the grandest monastery in the country.
-Though impressive, El Escorial is, however, no longer a working monastery.
-(I have since found out that this is not true, and there are still monks there.)
-Indeed, its primary function was never to be a home for monks, but a seat of power.
+Nevertheless, that building’s primary function was never to be a home for monks, but a seat of power.
 To see a proper monastery without leaving the bounds of Madrid, one can go to Las Descalzas or La Encarnación, two historic and lovely monasteries in the center.

 More impressive than either of these, however, is El Paular, which is located near a small village, Rascafría, in the Madrid mountains.
 Getting there on public transportation is not easy, especially on the weekend.
 Bus 194 leaves the Plaza de Castilla every Sunday at 8 am.
 The trip lasts well over two hours, mostly because the indirect route travels over local roads, making frequent stops.
 And since the only viable return bus leaves Rascafría at 6:30 pm, going there is an all-day commitment.
 (Admittedly there is a return bus at 3:00 pm, but if you visit the monastery and take the tour you won’t make it.)